skip-pay/django-is-core/docs/architecture.rst

 Request Flow
 ------------

-A typical request in Django IS Core follows this pattern:
+An example request flow in Django IS Core:

 .. image:: .images/iscore-arch.png
    :alt: IS Core Architecture Diagram